Owner - Horse Fanatic

 carpentry and keeping people happy is his thing

-Will came to us as a work away well over a year ago, he loves it so much that he has no plans to leave.
-Will is very skilled with wood and has a great eye to make things look good even built from recycled materials.
-He is responsible for almost all of the animal enclosures.
+Will came to us as a work away well over 2 years ago, he loves it so much that he has no plans to leave.
+Will is very skilled with gardening and has a great eye to make things look good even built from recycled materials.
+He is responsible for the plants and pretty wooden structures.
 Also, a great asset at welcoming the new volunteers and making them feel comfortable, entertains people with his jokes and stories over one of his home cooked curries.
+Last but not least he takes care of the ferrets as he is the bravest volunteer!

-feeding, caring, training horses and photography is her thing
+feeding, caring and training horses are her thing

 All round helper